-Generally, the first step would be to make corrections to data obtained from the current QSS sample.
+First, corrections are made to data obtained from the current QSS sample for the second quarter of 2012 through the third quarter of 2014.
 Corrections are made to replace previously reported data with more accurate data received at a later date or to replace data that has been previously imputed with reported data obtained from the company.
-Since this is the first year of the new sample, with data collection beginning in the second quarter of 2012, there is no need for a separate corrections process this year. .

 Next, the revenue and expense estimates through the second quarter of 2012 from the prior sample are linked to the estimates starting with the third quarter of 2012 from the current sample.
 This is possible because two quarters of data, the second and third quarters of 2012, are collected under both samples.
 The linkage is performed at each detailed NAICS level (including separate breakouts by tax status for Sector 62, where applicable) by multiplying the Horvitz-Thompson estimates from the prior sample by a geometric mean.
 The geometric mean is computed as the square root of the product of two ratios.
 The numerators of the ratios are the Horvitz-Thompson revenue estimates for second and third quarter 2012 from the current sample.
 The denominators of the ratios are the Horvitz-Thompson estimates for second and third quarter 2012 from the prior sample.

-· For NAICS 51, 54, 56, 622, and 623, constrains the sum of the four quarterly revenue and expense (where collected) estimates for each year to equal the corresponding census-adjusted, annual estimate for employers obtained from the Service Annual Survey (SAS) for 2008 through 2011 and leaves estimates for the fourth quarter of 2007 unchanged.
+· For NAICS 51, 54, 56, 622, and 623, constrains the sum of the four quarterly revenue and expense (where collected) estimates for each year to equal the corresponding census-adjusted, annual estimate for employers obtained from SAS for 2008 through 2013 and leaves estimates for the fourth quarter of 2007 unchanged.
 Note that this, in turn, leaves all quarters prior to the fourth quarter of 2007 unchanged as well.

-· Minimizes the sum of the squared differences between the quarter-to-quarter changes of the input and revised revenue estimates.
+· Minimizes the sum of the squared differences between the quarter-to-quarter changes of the input and revised quarterly revenue and expense estimates.

 Likewise, a carry-backward factor is used to derive published quarterly revenue estimates for quarters that precede the earliest annual constraint.
 The carry-backward factor for a given detailed NAICS level is the ratio of the benchmarked-to-input estimate for the first quarter of the first benchmark year.
-Currently, the only example of this is sector 52, where the revenue estimates for the third and fourth quarters of 2009 are multiplied by the benchmarked-to-input ratio for the first quarter of 2010.
+Currently, there are only two examples of this.
+In sector 52, the revenue estimates for the third and fourth quarters of 2009 are multiplied by the benchmarked-to-input ratio for the first quarter of 2010.
+In subsector 721, the revenue estimates for the third and fourth quarters of 2012 are multiplied by the benchmarked-to-input ratio for the first quarter of 2013.
 Note that for NAICS with estimates going back to 2007, the explicit condition of leaving the estimate from the fourth quarter of 2007 unchanged creates an effective carry-backward factor of 1, leaving all prior estimates unchanged, as well.